 While each type provides high-quality printing, it helps to understand the benefits of the trio of presses and potential defects that can occur during printing.

-A Look at the 3 Types of Flexo Presses
+A Look at the 3 Types of Printing Presses for Flexo Printing

 Flexo printing is popular for food packaging, beverage labels, and corrugated cardboard.